 Access to Personal Data

 An application for access to personal information should be made in writing.
 The request should be as specific as possible, to quickly identify if the particular data is held and where it is held.
-A response to an access request will issue as soon as is possible and in any event within forty days of a complete request being lodged.
+A response to an access request will issue as soon as is possible and in any event within one month of a complete request being lodged.

 Exceptions to the right of access